Below is our statement of faith. These are the core beliefs at Mount Olivet Presbyterian Church.

 1. We believe there is one God and Father who has created us in love and strengthens us in life.
 God is perfect in all His ways and lives in three persons as Father, Son, and Holy Spirit.
 Our greatest purposes in life are to praise God and find our truest pleasure in our relationship with Him.

 2. Jesus Christ became human through His miraculous conception by the Holy Spirit and His virgin birth.
 Jesus is both true God and true human, united in one Person forever.
 He gave His life in love and died on the cross as a sacrifice for our sins.
 On the third day He arose from the dead, ascended into heaven where, at the right hand of God the Father, He rules in glory and power.
+He will come again visibly and bodily to consummate all history and take us Home.
 We have the opportunity to live in a personal relationship with Christ by responding in personal faith to Him as our Savior and Lord.
-This begins a lifetime of walking with God, walking in His love, and walking with others in the same kind of love, humility, and service he showed us.
+This begins a lifetime of walking with God, walking in His love, and walking with others in the same kind of love, humility, and service He has shown us.

 3. The Holy Spirit is the presence of Christ here on earth.
 He is God and has come to glorify Christ and to call people into a relationship with God.
 He convicts us of sin and draws us to the Savior.
 When we begin this relationship with God, His Spirit comes and resides in our hearts and is always with us.
 He then daily fills us so that we have power to walk with Him in love and obedience.
 His Spirit gives us spiritual gifts so that we can serve others.
 His Spirit comforts us in struggles, gives us guidance in life, shows us when we sin and need to come back into fellowship with God, and gives us strength to follow and live out His purposes for us.